CYPRUS CRICKET ASSOCIATION

 13. WINNERS OF THE LEAGUE

-13.1 The positions in the league groups will be based on the number of points won less penalty points deducted.
+13.1 The positions in the league groups will be based on the number of points won (less any penalty points deducted).

-13.2 However in the event of teams having equal number of points, the result of the match between the teams which are level will determine their positions.
+13.2 However in the event of teams having equal number of points, their positions will be decided on the basis of net run rate over the whole group stage.